-The Ministerial Credentialing Office administers scholarship funds available to students who are in aspirant or candidate status and who are enrolled in a Master of Divinity degree program leading to fellowship as a Unitarian Universalist (UU) minister.
+The Ministerial Credentialing Office administers scholarship funds available to students who are in aspirant or candidate status (except for scholarships for first-year students) and who are enrolled in a Master of Divinity degree program leading to fellowship as a Unitarian Universalist minister.

-The cost of studying for the Unitarian Universalist ministry is high.
+The cost of preparing for the Unitarian Universalist ministry is high.
 Consequently, financial pressures can be severe if wise choices are not made right from the beginning.
-The Unitarian Universalist Association (UUA) is committed to trying to find ways to help alleviate the pressure through scholarship aid, debt-retirement assistance, counseling, and support for adequate ministerial salaries.
-If you have questions, please see the financial aid officer at your school, or call the Ministerial Credentialing Office.
-The Economic Realities of the Unitarian Universalist Ministry (PDF, 16 pages) has detailed information on the costs of becoming a UU minister, and the average salary range for new ministers.
+The Unitarian Universalist Association is committed to finding ways to help alleviate the pressure through scholarship aid, debt-retirement assistance, counseling, and support for adequate ministerial salaries.
+If you have questions, please see the financial aid officer at your school, or contact the Ministerial Credentialing Office.
+The Economic Realities of the Unitarian Universalist Ministry (PDF, 10 pages) has detailed information on the costs of becoming a UU minister, and the average salary range for new ministers.

 Eligibility for Aid

-To be eligible to apply for UUA financial aid grants, all applicants must be in aspirant or candidate status.
+To be eligible to apply for UUA financial aid grants, applicants must be in aspirant or candidate status for all scholarships, except the Nancy and Chuck Thomas Scholarship, which is for first-year students only.
 Full-time and part-time students are eligible to apply.
-Most scholarships are granted to those in candidate status.
 Those planning to be in an internship are eligible to apply, even if they will not be enrolled in theological school during the internship.

 The Unitarian Universalist Association has a variety of scholarship sources.
-Some are general scholarship and others are named scholarships, with specific criteria.
+Some are general scholarships and others are named scholarships, with specific criteria.
 All financial aid grants are determined by the UUA Scholarship Committee.
 Grants are determined on the basis of academic merit and financial need, consistent with the requirements of the scholarship.
-Please review the following for information about all available scholarships.

-All forms Financial Aid Forms (PDF) and all supporting materials, including letters of recommendation are to be received by the Ministerial Credential Office, 24 Farnsworth St., Boston, MA 02210 or Chris Spiegel, mcoassistant [at] uua [dot] org* no later than 5 p.m.
-(EDT), Tuesday, April 15, 2015.
+All Financial Aid Forms are available online.
+All supporting materials, including letters of recommendation, are to be received by the Ministerial Credentialing Office, email@example.com no later than 5 p.m.
+(Eastern time), Friday, April 15, 2022.

-- Have a Unitarian Universalist minister in full fellowship (please, not a faculty member from your theological school) fill out a recommendation form.
+- Have a Unitarian Universalist minister in full fellowship (not a faculty member from your theological school) fill out a recommendation form.

 - Have your faculty advisor or another faculty member fill out a recommendation form.

-- In addition, students (except Canadians. and those who are in internship but not students) are required to submit a Student Aid Report containing a calculation of the Expected Family Contribution (EFC) ordinarily obtainable from one's theological school upon completion of the Free Application for Federal Student Aid (FAFSA) forms available on the FAFSA website or from the U.S. Department of Education.
+- In addition, applicants (except Canadians, and those who are in internship but not students) are required to submit a Student Aid Report (SAR) containing a calculation of the Expected Family Contribution (EFC) ordinarily obtainable from one's theological school upon completion of the Free Application for Federal Student Aid (FAFSA) forms available on the FAFSA website or from the U.S. Department of Education.
+Note that the SAR can take up to two weeks for processing.
+The final report MUST be received by our office or your financial aid application will not be considered.

-- You will receive notification of financial aid award decisions by June 12, 2015.
+- You will receive notification of financial aid award decisions in early June.

 Applicants for financial aid through the UUA are automatically considered for these named scholarship; no additional application materials are required, unless otherwise noted.